8 essential questions for successful outlet planning

 - Only considering some market segments and some channels, rather than all of them

-- What are the population and business changes that are occurring and the opportunities presented by green field sites?
+5. What are the population and business changes occurring and the opportunities presented by green field sites?

 When dealing with a complex national review, results from multiple studies (qualitative and quantitative) need to be combined into a cohesive view to make the discrete pieces of analysis useful.
 This is a challenge – one that typically cannot be tackled by a single person alone.
 Luckily, a scientific approach or algorithm can be developed to aid this complex decision making.